cpecmu/261218-hw-release/README.md

 Some files may change locations as the course progresses.

 ## Managing source
-The released code has been implemented and tested on the Eclipse IDE and repl.it, but it is possible to make it work with other IDEs also.
+The released code has been implemented and tested on Visual Studio Code, the Eclipse IDE, and repl.it, but it is possible to make it work with other IDEs also.

+### Visual Studio Code
+* Once you clone the Git repository, add the `hw` folder as a top-level folder in your workspace.
+* Install the Java Test Runner extension.
+* Above the `main` method, there should be the "Run" command that you can click on.
+This should produce some output without errors.
+If you get a `FileNotFoundException`, check that your top-level folder for your workspace is `hw` and not some other directory.

 ### Eclipse IDE
 * If you are using Eclipse as your IDE, creating a new Java project from